noarche/hexchat-analyze/README.md

+# Updated

+hexchat_analyze_db.py uses mysql/mariadb.

+Much better results.
+Also you must type `/SHOWSCORE` to get a private message with user stats now. `/SHOWSCORECHAT` will send a message with stats to public chat. `/SHOWUS` will show the total amount of messages from each user.

 # hexchat-analyze
  Unlock the power of clear communication with the Readability Analyzer Plugin.
 This innovative tool harnesses advanced Natural Language Processing (NLP) and the Dale-Chall readability formula to assess the clarity of messages in real-time within your IRC chat.